nicotine-plus/nicotine-plus/doc/DEVELOPING.md

 To properly validate that things are working, continuous integration (CI) is required.
 This means compiling, performing local in-tree unit tests, installing through the system package manager, and finally testing the actually installed build artifacts to ensure they do what the user expects them to do.

-The key thing to remember is that in order to do this properly, this all needs to be done within a realistic end user system that hasn't been unintentionally modified by a developer.
+The key thing to remember is that in order to do this properly, this all needs to be done within a realistic end user system that has not been unintentionally modified by a developer.
 This might mean a chroot container with the help of QEMU and KVM to verify that everything is working as expected.
 The hermetically sealed test environment validates that the developer's expected steps for, as an example in the case of a library, compilation, linking, unit testing, and post installation testing are actually replicable.

 There are [different ways](https://wiki.debian.org/qa.debian.org#Other_distributions) of performing CI on different distros.
 The most common one is via the international [DEP-8](https://dep-team.pages.debian.net/deps/dep8/) standard as used by hundreds of different operating systems.